Jennifer Yee: Pastry Chef positions

 In 2009 Yee left the two-Michelin-starred Gilt to assume her first head pastry chef position at Charlie Palmer's Aureole restaurant, working with Christopher Lee.
 While heading up the pastry department at the Michelin-starred mid-town New York restaurant, Yee was awarded the Star Chefs 'Rising Star' award for pastry, in 2010.

 Following Chef Lee's departure from Aureole, Yee was offered the opportunity to work with Australian chef Shaun Hergatt at his fine dining establishment, SHO Shaun Hergatt, in Manhattan's Financial District.

 While SHO garnered much critical praise, and two stars from Michelin, the restaurant closed its doors in 2012, but not before Yee's refined pastry program had caught the eye of the dessert-focused media, noting her "artful" desserts and "best petits fours in New York City".

-After the closure of SHO, Chef Yee was offered her most high-profile and challenging position to date as the Patissière for Andrew Carmellini's latest project, the French Grand Cafe and Bakery, Lafayette, which opened in April 2013.
+After the closure of SHO, Chef Yee was offered a position to date as the Patissière for Andrew Carmellini's latest project, the French Grand Cafe and Bakery, Lafayette, which opened in April 2013.

 Yee received high praise for her bakery and dessert program at Lafayette from several newspaper and magazine critics including the New York Times, Bloomberg, Time Out, the New York Post, and the Observer.
 The New York Times's restaurant critic, Pete Wells, rated Yee's fig tart as one of the best dishes of 2013.

 At the end of August, 2016, Chef Yee decided to part ways with Lafayette for extended culinary travels across Europe.
 On her return to New York in early 2017, she joined Chef Mario Carbone's team at The Grill, located in the former space of the Four Seasons Restaurant, to lead the opening pastry program, and helped the restaurant attain a three star review from the New York Times.
 Shortly after, Yee relocated to Atlanta to join Chef Linton Hopkins' 'Hopkins and Company' hospitality group and assume the new position of Executive Pastry Chef for the group.

 After five years working with Chef Linton Hopkins, Yee accepted the Executive Pastry Position at Wynn Las Vegas, at the beginning of 2023.